ucdavisdatalab/adventures_in_data_science/README.md

 `url2`, ..., `url26`, etc.) in the file `_common.R` and should then be called
 from that variable in the body text of the chapter files.

+Note: if you plan to include code blocks in the course reader that might take a while to render, consider caching them so they don't have to run every time you re-generate the website.
+To cache a code block, add `cache=TRUE` in the block's header.
+It's best practice to label cached blocks, like so: `{r code_block_label, cache=TRUE}`.
+Cached files will live under the `_bookdown_files/` directory.

 Summary of important files:

 * `docs` -- output HTML files